 When you select a datastore, two representations of the same datastore are created in OpenNebula: an IMAGE datastore and a SYSTEM datastore that’s why you can see that two datastores have been created (unless the datastore is a StorageDRS, in that case only a SYSTEM datastore is created.

 In Sunstone, click on Datastores under the Storage menu entry and then click on the Import button, a new window will be opened.

 OpenNebula will search for datastores that haven’t been imported yet.
-If OpenNebula founds new datastores they will be grouped by the datacenter they belong.

 From the list, select the datastore you want to import and finally click on the Import button.
 Once you select a datastore and click on the Import button, the IDs of the datastores that have been created will be displayed: